hhzl/ContentPack/README.md

 ####  Acknowledgment

-This code is a a major rewrite of the class ContentPack contained in  [1]  done by Casey Ramsberger.
+This code is a major rewrite of the class ContentPack contained in  [1]  done by Casey Ramsberger.

 #### Reference